cmry/amica/README.md

 # Current Limitations in Cyberbullying Detection: on Evaluation Criteria, Reproducibility, and Data Scarcity

-Repository for the work described in [Current Limitations in Cyberbullying Detection: on Evaluation Criteria, Reproducibility, and Data Scarcity](#).
+Repository for the work described in [Current Limitations in Cyberbullying Detection: on Evaluation Criteria, Reproducibility, and Data Scarcity](https://arxiv.org/abs/1910.11922).
 Code is released under the GPL-v3 license.

+> **Access to data**: If you'd like access to the Ask.fm or Simulated corpus please contact [us](https://github.com/cmry).
+Also see [here](https://github.com/cmry/amica/blob/master/README.md#data).

 If you use anything related to the repository or paper, please cite the following work:

 ```
 @article{emmery2019current,